yungyuc/nsdhw_20sp/proposal/README.rst

 The purpose of a proposal (or a specification) is to enable discussions that cannot be done with programming language.
 For example, source code is not suitable for describing software architecture.
-In `*The Architecture of Open Source Applications* <https://aosabook.org/en/index.html>`__, you can see the many different ways that the developers use to present architecture.
-There is not a fixed way to do it, but the natural language and diagrams are the most common tools to do it.
+In `The Architecture of Open Source Applications <https://aosabook.org/en/index.html>`__, you can see the many different ways that the developers use to present architecture.
+There is not a fixed way, but the natural language and diagrams are the most common tools to.
 They are probably the most effective ones, too.

-I will assume you to implement the project according to your proposal, and help you control the progress as much as I can.
-You may change the plan anytime.
-But you are expected to keep me posted, so that I may not lose track of your project, and can rigorously assess its quality in your presentation at the end of the semester.
+I will assume your project to follow the proposal, and help you control the progress.
+But it is not practical to expect a plan to be 100% accurate.
+After the completion you may still modify it, but keep me posted, so that I can keep track of your progress, and rigorously assess its quality in your presentation at the end of the semester.

+You should start writing some code for your project while writing the proposal.
+The initial work will help you understand more about what to do.
+It is difficult, if not impossible, to write a proposal without prototyping.
+Do not wait for the proposal completion.

 The proposal accounts for 8 points out of the 40 points allocated to the term project.
 Like homework, you will need to create a PR against the ``proposal``